ashleysally00/Filtering-CSV-Data-Based-on-Geographical-Coordinates-uttarakhand/README.md

 # Wildfire Public Information Officer Interview, Redding, California, 11/24/2024

-*The orange part about a page down is where it gets most important to this project I think.
-The information I got from him was very good.
+*The orange part about a page down is where it gets most important to this project - I think the information he gave was very good.

 **What fires were you involved in?**: I worked on: August Complex Fire (2020), Hirz Fire (2018), McFarland and Monument Fires(2021), South Fire(2019).